silomo-luthando-kunene/End-to-End-Housing-Price-Prediction-From-Decision-Trees-to-Ensemble-Systems/README.md

 - Model evaluation and error diagnostics

 ### 🎯 **Problem Statement** <br/>
+In the real estate market, static pricing models often fail to account for the complex, non-linear relationships between a property’s physical attributes and its market value.
+This is a **stochastic optimization problem**: how can we build a predictive system that minimizes "Cost of Error" (MAE) across diverse price brackets from budget housing to luxury estates, without our models over-fitting to noise? <br/>
-Predict house sale prices (`SalePrice`) using a dataset containing numerical and categorical features describing residential properties.
+This project aims to train and compare accurate models to predict residential house sale prices (`SalePrice`) in Ames, Iowa, using a dataset containing numerical and categorical features describing residential properties. <br/>

 ## 🧠 Methodology <br/>
 ### 1. Data Preprocessing